Europe wants affordable electric vehicles from China. But not at the cost of its own auto industry

 The value of battery-powered cars imported to Europe skyrocketed from $1.6 billion in 2020 to $11.5 billion last year, according to research firm Rhodium Group.
 Most of the imports are from Western automakers with factories in China, including Tesla and BMW.

-But EU officials complain Chinese's homegrown automakers are gobbling up market share by undercutting European car brands on price thanks to Beijing’s massive subsidies.
+But EU officials complain Chinese's homegrown automakers are poised to gobble up market share by undercutting European car brands on price thanks to Beijing’s massive subsidies.

 EU officials fear unfairly subsidized imports will hurt Europe's manufacturers and the continent's green tech industries.
 European countries subsidize electric cars, too.
 The question in trade disputes is whether subsidies are fair and available to all carmakers or distort the market in favor of one side.